zhouwuqi/amcp-remote-access-simple/readme.md

       "properties": {
         "instruction": {
           "type": "string",
-          "description": "instruction that you want to interact with this system,choose from here:(1)'tell-folder':tell what is inside the folder,require path like /home.(2)'tell-process':tell what process is running.(3)'tell-nvidia':tell about the nvidia GPU's status (if have one).(4)'tell-memory':tell memory usage.(5)'tell-disk':tell disk usage.(6)'read-file':read file by path and row,require path and row,path like /folder/code.py, and the row parameter decides where you start reading,basiclly you should input 1 to read from first line.(7)'search-in-file':search any keyword or sentence in a file,require path and value.(8)'search-file':to find file or folder under the path,require path and value,path for the searching range,value for target file's name(or folder).(9)'tell-cpu':get cpu info.(10)'tell-git':check a git repository by inputing a path parameter with a like {'owner':owner's name,'repo':repository's name},then you will get the information of that repository(11)'read-git-file':check a file in inside a git repository by inputing path parameter with  like {'owner':owner's name,'repo':repository's name,'filename':file's name inside that git like 'readme.md' or 'folder/file.xx'}, and maybe the row parameter ,that decides where you start reading,basiclly you should input 1 to read from first line."
+          "description": "instruction that you want to interact with this system,choose from here:(1)'tell-folder':tell what is inside the folder,require path like /home.(2)'tell-process':tell what process is running.(3)'tell-nvidia':tell about the nvidia GPU's status (if have one).(4)'tell-memory':tell memory usage.(5)'tell-disk':tell disk usage.(6)'read-file':read file by path and row,require path and row,path like /folder/code.py, and the row parameter decides where you start reading,basiclly you should input 1 to read from first line.(7)'search-in-file':search any keyword or sentence in a file,require path and value.(8)'search-file':to find file or folder under the path,require path and value,path for the searching range,value for target file's name(or folder).(9)'tell-cpu':get cpu info.(10)'tell-git':check a git repository by inputing a path parameter with a like {'owner':owner's name,'repo':repository's name},then you will get the information of that repository(11)'read-git-file':check a file in inside a git repository by inputing path parameter with  like {'owner':owner's name,'repo':repository's name,'filename':file's name inside that git like 'readme.md' or 'folder/file.xx'}, and maybe the row parameter ,that decides where you start reading,basiclly you should input 1 to read from first line.(12)'tell-git-folder':check files in a specific folder of a git repository by inputing path parameter with  like {'owner':owner's name,'repo':repository's name,'folder_path':'folder_relative_path'}."
         },
         "path": {
           "type": "string",